 Yes indeed.
 There must be a “benefit” for creditor before the court will grant a sequestration order.

-In terms of the Insolvency Law there are certain assets which your Trustee has to attach.
+In terms of the Insolvency Law, there are certain assets which your Trustee has to attach.
 Regarding your household furniture, there are certain exceptions.
-We have done about 2300 insolvency matters, and in every instance we have succeeded in negotiating on behalf of our client for the household furniture to be excluded from the Insolvent Estate.
+We have done about 2300 insolvency matters, and in every instance, we have succeeded in negotiating on behalf of our client for the household furniture to be excluded from the Insolvent Estate.
 The worst case scenario is that your furniture is appraised, and you have to buy back your furniture from your Insolvent Estate, while the furniture stays in your possession.
-The “insolvency value” of furniture is very low, because it is valuated at a forced sale value, such as when it is sold in execution by a sheriff.
+The “insolvency value” of furniture is very low because it is evaluated at a forced sale value, such as when it is sold in execution by a sheriff.

 Insurance policies consist of different categories.
 A retirement annuity is protected against your insolvent estate.
 Also protected against your insolvent estate are any funds that pay out to you in terms of a claim for personal injury.
 Policies ceded to creditors have become the property of your creditors and they can deal with those policies in whatever manner they deem fit.
 All policies which are not ceded and do not fall under the Pensions Act (or other protection in the Insolvency Act) form an asset in your insolvent estate.
 There are legal ways to protect your policies if they fall within certain parameters on which we will advise you on.